 Recha Freier (born Schweitzer)

-Recha Freier was born on October 29, 1892, in Norden (East Frisia) into a Jewish Orthodox family.
-Her brothers Willi and Arthur were born in Norden, too, her sister, Eddie, in Glogau (Glogow, Poland).
-Her parents were Bertha Schweitzer (born Levy ) and Menasse Schweitzer.
-Bertha, born in 1862, died in the concentration camp of Theresienstadt (now Terezin /Czech Republic) in 1945.
-Menasse, born in 1855, died in Munich in 1929.
-Recha’s mother taught English and French, her father taught at a Jewish primary school and was the reader / cantor of the local congregation.
+Recha Freier was born on October 29, 1892, in Norden (East Frisia) Germany, into an Orthodox Jewish family.
+Her brothers, Willi and Arthur, were also born in Norden; her sister, Eddie, was born in in Glogau (Glogow) Poland.
+Her parents were Bertha Schweitzer (born Levy in 1862) and Menasse Schweitzer (born in 1855).
+Recha’s mother taught English and French.
+Her father taught at a Jewish primary school and was the Torah reader and cantor of the local congregation.
+Menasse died in Munich in 1929.
+Bertha died in the concentration camp of Theresienstadt (now Terezin in the Czech Republic) in 1945.

-In Norden, Recha was confronted with antisemitism for the first time in her life.
-It was a painful event that had a deep impact on her for the rest of her life.
-Many years later she wrote a poem about that incident.
+Recha’s first confrontation with antisemitism occurred in Norden, when she was still a young child.
+This painful event deeply impacted her for the rest of her life.
+Many years later, she wrote a poem about that incident.

 Earthquake The city park.
 The golden shining fence.
 Closed. ??
 A big white notice.
 A frame made of black paper.
 “No entry for dogs and Jews.”

-In 1897, the Schweitzers moved to Glogau in Lower Silesia.
+In 1897, the Schweitzer family moved to Glogau in Lower Silesia, Poland.
 Recha attended the Glogau grammar school.
-On account of antisemitic remarks by her classmates she left that school and attended a private school in Breslau (Wroclow).
-After passing her final exams, she studied modern languages in Breslau and, presumably, in Munich.
+Due to antisemitic taunting by her classmates, she left that school and attended a private school in Breslau (Wroclow).
+After passing her final exams, she studied modern languages in Breslau and, apparently, also in Munich.

-In 1919, she married Rabbi Dr. Moritz Freier (1889 - 1969 in Jerusalem).
-Three years later, in 1922, the couple moved to Sofia /Bulgaria where Moritz Freier worked as a rabbi.
-Recha Freier founded a Zionist girl group, Young WIZO (Women’s International Zionist Organization).
-In 1929, they moved to Berlin where Moritz Freier had been appointed rabbi for three synagogues.
-Recha Freier did some research on folklore, delivered speeches and published several articles.
+In 1919, she married Rabbi Dr. Moritz Freier (1889 - 1969).
+In 1922, the couple moved to Sofia, Bulgaria, where Moritz Freier worked as a rabbi.
+Recha Freier founded a Zionist youth group for girls, the Young Women’s International Zionist Organization (WIZO).
+In 1929, they moved to Berlin, where Moritz Freier had been appointed rabbi for three synagogues.
+Recha Freier did research on folklore, delivered speeches and published several articles.
 Between 1920 and 1929 she gave birth to three sons and a daughter.
-Later she translated the book “Stories told by female workers.
-Struggle and life in Erez Jisrael” from Hebrew into German.
+Later she translated the book Stories told by female workers: Struggle and life in Eretz Yisrael from Hebrew into German.

 Recha Freier and the Youth Aliyah

-In 1932, Recha Freier organized the first emigration of a group of youths to Palestine and, thus, founded the Youth Aliyah (Aliyah = Hebrew for rise, the immigration to Israel).
-In 1933, the Youth Aliyah was officially accepted as a member of the Jüdische Jugendhilfe e.V.
-(Committee for the Assistance of Jewish Youths or Youth Aliyah) with its aim to continue organizing the emigration of children and youths to Palestine.
-Then, in September 1933, the Youth Aliyah was incorporated into a new organization called: Reichsvertretung der Deutschen Juden (Representation of the German Jews in the German Reich).
+In 1932, Recha Freier organized the first emigration of a group of Jewish youth to Palestine and, thus, founded the Youth Aliyah movement.
+(Aliyah is the Hebrew word for “going up” and the term is used to refer to immigration to Israel).
+In January 1933, she officially founded the Jüdische Jugendhilfe e.V.
+(Committee for the Assistance of Jewish Youth, later renamed Youth Aliyah).
+Its aim was to organize the emigration of Jewish children and youth to Palestine.
+In September 1933, the Youth Aliyah was incorporated into a new organization called Reichsvertretung der Deutschen Juden (Representation of the German Jews in the German Reich).

-Recha Freier became the director of the board of the department Jüdische Jugendhilfe, which was responsible for the selection of applicants being prepared and trained in agricultural centres and Youth Aliyah schools for life in Palestine.
-She also organized the necessary immigration certificates and the travel expenses.
+Recha Freier became the director of the board of the department Jüdische Jugendhilfe, which was responsible for the selection of applicants for training in agricultural centres and Youth Aliyah schools, preparing them for life in Palestine.
+She also organized the necessary immigration certificates and travel expenses.

 Photo

-Youths saying good bye to their families at a Berlin station, 1936, Jüdisches Museum Berlin, Photo: Herbert Sonnenfeld
+Youth saying good bye to their families at a Berlin station, 1936, Jüdisches Museum Berlin, Photo: Herbert Sonnenfeld

 Recha Freier’s sons and her husband Moritz emigrated to Britain in 1937, 1938 and 1939.
-She herself refused to emigrate as long as she was able to help Jews flee from the Nazis.
+She refused to emigrate as long as she was able to help Jews flee from the Nazis.

-Without any authorization she provided exit papers for Polish prisoners in 1939, and, thus, freed them from the concentration camp of Sachsenhausen.
-Because of this unauthorized behaviour she came into conflict with the Reichsvereinigung der Juden in Deutschland and was removed from all her offices.
-The above mentioned organization Reichsvertretung der Deutschen Juden had been renamed and was now called Organization of the Jews in the German Reich.
+Without any authorization, she provided exit papers for Polish prisoners in 1939, and, thus, freed them from the concentration camp of Sachsenhausen.
+Because of this unauthorized behaviour, she came into conflict with the Reichsvereinigung der Juden in Deutschland (Organization of the Jews in the German Reich) and was removed from all her official positions.

 Escape from Germany